Creating Infor Public Sector Records

 In this scenario, we will create a new record and set the Assigned To, Comments, and Priority of an Infor Public Sector Work Order.
 In the InforRecordCreator, set the Activity parameter (required & case sensitive), AssignedTo (user ID in Infor), Comment, Start Date, End Date, and Address ID (existing Address ID).

-In the JSON Body, since we will be setting priority code, we will need to format the JSON as an array with a key-value pair.
+In the JSON Body, since we will be setting the priority code, we will need to format the JSON as an array with a key-value pair.
 Set the value to:

 "priority": { "code": "High" }